 Bicycle Chain Maintenance

-Cleaning Your Bike Chain
+Cleaning the Bicycle Chain

-- Degreaser, or soap and hot water
+- Degreasing agent or hot water and soap

 Lubricating Your Bike Chain